craftcms/docs/docs/5.x/reference/field-types/matrix.md

 ### Versioning <Since ver="5.7.0" feature="Control over creation of revisions for nested entries in Matrix fields" />

 Nested entries using the _As inline-editable blocks_ [view mode](#view-mode) are “versioned” alongside their owner: when making a change directly within the context of the owner, Craft automatically creates [revisions](../../system/drafts-revisions.md) for both elements.
-However, revisions of the nested element are hidden, by default.
+Those revisions are only exposed via the control panel; they are only returned in the front-end when explicitly requested (or as part of a preview request).

 The **Enable versioning for entries in this field** setting exposes the revisions menu and the **Notes** field in the sidebar, when editing a nested entry in its own screen.